 Auphonic can be a good software for podcasting newbies who just want a quick run-through of their recordings.
 It provides automatic noise reduction and leveler.
 It is free if you have short monthly episodes, so you do not have to spend extra on post-production.
 This software will work for you if you just want some casual audio with quick fixes on its output.

-If you intend to have a quality podcast however, then you need to more than just an automated software.
-Oftentimes, you have to add human factor and edit the recording yourself to ensure that it is spotless.
-Good sounding and quality podcast is more than just a free software.
+If you intend to have a quality podcast however, then you need to more than just automated software.
+Oftentimes, you have to add human factor and edit the recording yourself to ensure it is spotless.
+Keep in mind that a good sounding and high-quality podcast is something a free software cannot produce.

 Share this post!